Holiday Illness Compensation Claims

 - Investigate the hygiene standards in the kitchen if possible and take photographs.

 - Try to monitor the hotel sprinkler systems.
 These are usually activated at night time.
 Is there a smell of sewage when the hotel sprinkler systems operate?

 How much compensation will I received for my holiday sickness claim?

-The amount of compensation depends upon our severe your food poisoning is.
-Minor food poisoning claims which involve cramps and diarrhoea for between several days to 2 or 3 weeks would entitle you to an award of compensation of between £1000 and £3000.
+The amount of holiday sickness compensation depends upon how severe your food poisoning is.
+Minor food poisoning claims which involve cramps and diarrhoea for between several days to 2 or 3 weeks would entitle you to compensation of between £1000 and £3000.

 Food poisoning Facts

 - There are 22 different major types of foodborne diseases.

 - Children under the age of five are most vulnerable to developing a serious case of food poisoning.

 - The Academy of Nutrition and Dietetics advises that the most efficient way to reduce food poisoning would be for people to wash their hands when preparing and handling food.